hashicorp/terraform-provider-aws/website/docs/r/eks_addon.html.markdown

 The following arguments are required:

-* `addon_name` – (Required) Name of the EKS Addon.
+* `addon_name` – (Required) Name of the EKS add-on.
 The name must match one of the names returned by [list-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/list-addons.html).
 * `cluster_name` – (Required) Name of the EKS Cluster.

 The following arguments are optional:

-* `addon_version` – (Optional) The version of the EKS Addon.
+* `addon_version` – (Optional) The version of the EKS add-on.
 The version must match one of the versions returned by [describe-addon-versions](https://docs.aws.amazon.com/cli/latest/reference/eks/describe-addon-versions.html).
-* `resolve_conflicts` - (Optional) Define how to resolve parameter value conflicts when migrating an existing add-on to an Amazon EKS Addon or when applying version updates to the Addon.
+* `resolve_conflicts` - (Optional) Define how to resolve parameter value conflicts when migrating an existing add-on to an Amazon EKS add-on or when applying version updates to the add-on.
 Valid values are `NONE` and `OVERWRITE`.
 * `tags` - (Optional) Key-value map of resource tags.
-* `service_account_role_arn` - (Optional) The Amazon Resource Name (ARN) of an existing IAM role to bind to the Addon's service account.
-The role must be assigned the IAM permissions required by the Addon.
-If you don't specify an existing IAM role, then the Addon uses the permissions assigned to the node IAM role.
+* `service_account_role_arn` - (Optional) The Amazon Resource Name (ARN) of an existing IAM role to bind to the add-on's service account.
+The role must be assigned the IAM permissions required by the add-on.
+If you don't specify an existing IAM role, then the add-on uses the permissions assigned to the node IAM role.
 For more information, see [Amazon EKS node IAM role](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html) in the Amazon EKS User Guide.